 The Poppaw Queen is a historical documentary film, directed by Malachi E. Robinson, chronicling the story of Mary Queen and her descendants' historic fight for freedom.
-The documentary ecompasses dynamic interviews and vibrant spoken word performances, challenging viewers to recognize the deep-seated injustices of the past and inspire actions towards a just future.
+The documentary encompasses dynamic interviews and vibrant spoken word performances, challenging viewers to recognize the deep-seated injustices of the past and inspire actions towards a just future.

 This project has been sponsored by the City of Bowie, Maryland State Arts Council, Anacostia Trails Heritage Area, Maryland Heritage Areas Authority, Joe's Movement Emporium and the Arts and Humanities Council of Montgomery County.